olagustafsson1/deepcuts/how_deep_is_your_love_90_numbers.md

 ```
 How deep is your love, as sung by PJ Morton and Yebba, 90 bpm
+Original key: F#
-Original key: F#, new key: A
+New key: A

 [1^...
 [1^...
 [4^...
 [4m7...